 The Karhunen-Loève basis eigenvectors are also called principal orthogonal components or principal factors, and computing them for a given ensemble X is also called factor analysis.
 Since the autocovariance matrix for the Karhunen-Loève eigenvectors is diagonal, it follows that the coordinates of the vectors in the sample space X with respect to the Karhunen-Loève basis are uncorrelated random variables.
 Let us denote these basis eigenvectors by $\{Y_n: n=1,\ldots,N\}$, and let us denote by K the $d\times d$ matrix whose columns are the vectors Y_1,\ldots,Y_N .
-The adjoint of K, or K^ , is the matrix which changes from the standard coordinates into Karhunen-Loève coordinates; this map is called the Karhunen-Loève transform.
+The adjoint of K, or K^ , is the matrix that changes from the standard coordinates into Karhunen-Loève coordinates; this map is called the Karhunen-Loève transform.

 Unfortunately, finding these eigenvectors requires diagonalizing a matrix of order d, which has complexity $O(d^3)$.
-In addition, even after already computing the Karhunen-Loève eigenvectors of an ensemble, updating the basis with some extra random vectors will cost an additional $O(d^3)$ operations since it requires another x = fast transform bases; o = Karhunen-Loève basis; xx = best fast basis.
+In addition, even after already computing the Karhunen-Loève eigenvectors of an ensemble, updating the basis with some extra random vectors will cost an additional $O(d^3)$ operations since it requires another diagonalization.